dmkuchynski/MAVN.FrontEnd.CustomerWebsite/README.md

 Pay attention to file `nginx/env-config.json` which contains settings required for application including api url `CustomerApiUrl`.
 This file is downloading at the moment of application start.

+## i18n

+To run locally the german version execute command `npm run serve-de` and then navigate to `http://localhost:4201/de`.

+To append new translations make sure you put attribute i18n as described here (https://angular.io/guide/i18n).
+Then update file with message(s) which should be translated:
+`npm run i18n`
+Now you can compare the files `messages.generated.xlf` and `messages.de-DE.generated.xlf` and copy new untranslated strings.
+Then translate new strings in translation tools or manually by addings tags `<target>`.
+So in result should appear: e.g. `<target state="translated">Kunden</target>`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.